Variational Autoencoder (VAE)

 In 1940-1950 information theorists such as Claude Shannon posed a set of problems, related to finding the most economical ways of data transmission.

 Suppose that you have a signal (e.g. long text in English), and you need to transmit it through a channel (e.g. wire) with a severely limited bandwidth.
-It would be beneficial to compress this signal, using some kind of encoding, before transfering it through the wire, so that we make as good use of our data transfer channel, as possible.
+It would be beneficial to compress this signal, using some kind of encoding, before transferring it through the wire, so that we make as good use of our data transfer channel, as possible.
 The receiving side should decompress the signal after receiving it.

 Suppose that you encode each letter of your alphabet with a sequence of 0s and 1s.
 What is the optimal way to encode each the letters?